Contains information about a single binding within a Binding object.

 |UpdateSource||Sends the current binding target value to the binding source property in TwoWay bindings.|

 A Binding object can be used by multiple binding targets.
 The class, however, represents a single binding.
 You can retrieve a instance from a binding target by calling its FrameworkElement.GetBindingExpression method.
 You can then use the to call the UpdateSource method.
 This is useful to control when values are copied from the binding target to the binding source.
-For more information, see Data Binding.
+For more information, see Data binding for Windows Phone 8.

 The following code example demonstrates how to use this method.